-Three periodicals are published by the students with the assistance of the faculty: The Swarthmore Phoenix, a weekly newspaper; The Portfolio, a literary magazine; the Halcyon, a year-book edited by the Junior Class.
+Three periodicals are published by the students with the assistance of the faculty: The Swarthmore Phoenix, a weekly newspaper; The Manuscript, a literary quarterly; the Halcyon, a year-book edited by the Iunior Class.

 The Swarthmore College Bulletin, published quarterly, includes as three of its numbers the College Catalogue, the Annual Report of the President of the college, and the Students' Handbook.
 The fourth number is devoted to special reports.